Daily Spurgeon

 October 23

-When is a Christian most likely to fall asleep spiritually?
-Is it not when life is going smoothly?
-Haven't you found this to be true?
-When you had daily troubles driving you to your knees, weren't you more awake to God than you are now?
-Easy roads make sleepy travelers.
+When is the Christian most likely to fall asleep?
+Isn't it when life is easy and prosperous?
+Haven't you noticed this?
+When you faced daily troubles and took them to God, weren't you more alert than you are now?

 Closing Prayer